by A. Easton

 Take this filter straw on any and all outdoor adventures, as well as keeping it in your survival kits and car kits.

-Now if you’re familiar with LifeStraw® you know drinking from it can be a bit of a challenge.
-The XStream™ Water Filter Straw has two awesome features you will love.
+Now if you’re familiar with those short straws, (we won’t mention any names) you know drinking from it can be a bit of a challenge.
+The XStream™ Straw Water Filter has two awesome features you will love.
 The straw is 24″ long and extends to 48″, so you can stand up; hang the straw over the side of the boat, easily drink water without getting on your belly.
-Good news – no more awkward positions to be in to grab a drink of water.
+So, good news – no more awkward positions to be in while trying to drink water.

 The XStream™ Straw also comes with a hand pump – so you can drop your straw into the water source; use the “Quick Connect” to attach the pump and fill water bottles; share water; wash hands, food, etc. and again – if need be take a shower!
 So now you have a potable water pump.
 Yup.
 Awesome little piece of gear.

 For me, personally, if I could only pick one thing to take into the wild or have in my survival kit – it would be the XStream™ Straw Water Filter.